tfelix/bestia-docs/content/docs/mechanics/inventory.md

 Bestias in time.
 Trading must be fast to do to reduce the annoyance.

 If a Bestia/Entity is killed and has had some items inside its inventory usually the items are dropped and can be looted.
-In case a player killed a mob the loot will be protected for a few seconds so he can loot it.
+In case a player killed a mob the loot will be protected for 30 seconds so he can exclusivly loot it.

 ## Weight Limit